jbkinney/logomaker/docs/examples.rst

                                vsep=.005,
                                width=.95)

-    # color the 'O' at the end of the logo a different coolor
+    # color the 'O' at the end of the logo a different color
     logo_logo.style_single_glyph(c='O', p=3, color=[0, 0, 1])

-    # change the font of 'maker' and flip upright.
+    # change the font of 'maker' and flip characters upright.
     logo_logo.style_glyphs_below(font_name='OCR A Std', flip=False, width=1.0)

     # remove tick marks